 Description

-Course Name: Diploma in Travel & Tourism Management
+Course Name: Professional Course in Travel & Tour Management

 Eligibility: Completion of 10th Grade (high School) or equivalent.

-Objective: A Diploma in Travel & Tourism Management is an ideal program for individuals passionate about travel, culture, and hospitality.
+Objective: A Professional Course in Travel & Tour Management is an ideal program for individuals passionate about travel, culture, and hospitality.
 It provides a strong foundation in the principles and practices of the tourism industry, preparing graduates for rewarding careers in one of the world’s most vibrant sectors.
 With opportunities for growth and exploration, this diploma is a gateway to a fulfilling and adventurous profession.

 Online Examination Detail: